 The heat, humidity and schedule finally caught up with us.
 Rob bowed out for dinner, choosing to rest.
 Mandy and I sampled tapas and cava at the crowded El Xampanyet bar.

 On my own in Barcelona.
 Rob and Mandy left early for the airport.
-I slept in a bit, then left the hotel for a bocadillo and cafe americano.
-Toured the Picasso Museum, La Sagrada Família and the Barcelona Cathedral.
+I slept in a bit, then left the hotel for a bocadillo and café Americano.
+Toured the Picasso Museum, La Sagrada Família, and the Barcelona Cathedral.
 Lunch on La Ramblas at the crowded La Boqueria Market.
 For dinner, I ate tapas at Sagardi near the Church of Santa Maria del Mar.

-He shared stories about the Church of Santa Maria del Mar, the Plaça del Rei where King Ferdinand and Queen Isabella welcomed a returning Columbus, the Carrer del Bisbe, the Plaça Nova, the Church of Santa Maria del Pi, the Plaça Sant Felip Neri, Parc de la Ciutadella, the Cascada and the Arc de Triomf.
+He shared stories about the Church of Santa Maria del Mar, the Plaça del Rei where King Ferdinand and Queen Isabella welcomed a returning Columbus, the Carrer del Bisbe, the Plaça Nova, the Church of Santa Maria del Pi, the Plaça Sant Felip Neri, Parc de la Ciutadella, the Cascada, and the Arc de Triomf.

 After breakfast, I continued my touring, stopping at the City History Museum with its underground Roman ruins and the Temple of Augustus with its four Roman columns.
-I rode the tourist bus past Casa Milà, Casa Batlló and the 1992 Olympic torch.
+I rode the tourist bus past Casa Milà, Casa Batlló, and the 1992 Olympic torch.
 Toured the Miró Museum.
 Rode the cable car up and down Montjuïc.
-Walked Las Ramblas, pausing at The Four Cats, once frequented by Picasso and other artists.
+Walked Las Ramblas, pausing at the Four Cats, once frequented by Picasso and other artists.